sidharthrashwana/NASA-Open-APIs/README.md

 # NASA Open API

-This project, theNASA Open API, is developed and maintained by Sidharth Rashwana.
+This project, the NASA Open API, is developed and maintained by Sidharth Rashwana.

 ## Overview
 This is a Flask web application developed using the NASA Open APIs .
 The application provides users with information related to astronomy, near-Earth objects, and Coronal Mass Ejections (CME) based on NASA's APIs.